Metrocenter (Phoenix, Arizona): Redevelopment and closure

-Closure

-In a letter from general manager Kim Ramirez on June 19, 2020, Metrocenter Mall announced that they would be closing at the end of that month citing "the drop in our occupancy levels due to the COVID-19 pandemic."

-After 47 years of service, Metro Center Mall was closed on June 30, 2020, due to low store occupancy levels following the COVID-19 pandemic, and failed rejuvenation projects to boost foot traffic.
+In a letter from general manager Kim Ramirez on June 19, 2020, Metrocenter Mall announced that they would be closing at the end of that month citing "the drop in our occupancy levels due to the COVID-19 pandemic.
+After 47 years of service, Metrocenter Mall was closed on June 30, 2020, due to low store occupancy levels following the COVID-19 pandemic, and failed rejuvenation projects to boost foot traffic.
 Remains of the mall were auctioned off on December 3, 2020.
-The mall is set to be demolished in 2022 as part of a $750 million redevelopment project that will replace the mall with other retail space, apartments, and services.
+The mall started to be demolished on November 18, 2024 as part of an $850 million redevelopment project that will replace the mall with other retail space, office space, apartments, townhomes, restaurants, an amphitheater, a park plaza, a splash pad and a weekly splash pad on the 64-acre (25 ha) site."

+A farewell celebration for Metrocenter—featuring a screening of Bill & Ted's Excellent Adventure—was held on May 21, 2023, prior to demolition.

+The name of the redevelopment project The Metropolitan was announced on September 7, 2024.

+On September 24, 2025, it was announced that demolition will be completed on the former mall and construction on The Metropolitan will start in April 2026 on three of the five planned residential communities.
+The last two planned residential communities will begin construction in April 2027.
+Also, it was announced that the future apartment complex, Levante, is expected to have 350 apartment units.
+There will also be about 800–1,000 townhomes in The Metropolitan.
+The Loop at The Metropolitan will be a retail and entertainment district with retail, rooftop restaurants, an event center, an amphitheater, a park plaza and a weekly farmers market.
+The Track at the Loop will have a landscaped pedestrian walkway multi-directional bike pathway which encircles The Metropolian.
+The project is being led by Concord Wilshire Capital, Oakwood Homes and Diversified Partners.